Equal Rights Amendment

 Current Status

-We must demand a vote in the U.S. Senate to remove the ERA time limit.
+We must demand a vote in the U.S. House of Representatives to affirm the ERA as the 28th amendment.

 Take Action